grantsrb/supervised_gym/README.md

         the learning rate
     "l2": float
-        the weight decay or l2 regularization parameter "conv_noise": float
+        the weight decay or l2 regularization parameter "conv_drop": float (between 0 and 1 inclusive) the probability of a neuron being zeroed out during training in the convolutions of the network.
+    "dense_drop": float (between 0 and 1 inclusive)
+        the probability of a neuron being zeroed out during training in the dense portion of the network.
+    "conv_noise": float
         the standard deviation of gaussian noise applied to the convolutional layers of the model. if 0, has no effect